DanMolenhouse/CMU-95-702-Distributed-Systems-Project3/README.md

 **Tasks:**

-0. Install Gson in IntelliJ
-1. Build a standalone blockchain that allows the user to:
+0. Build a standalone blockchain that allows the user to:
   a.
 View basic blockchain status.
 This includes:
       - Number of transactions on the chain
       - Difficulty of the most recent block